Shruti-291/Job-portal/README.md

 ## 🔐 Authentication

-- Passwords are hashed using **bcrypt** before being stored.
+- Implemented **Clerk authentication** for secure user sign-in and session management.
-- Authenticated sessions are managed using **JWT tokens**.
+- Role-based access control is enforced using Clerk's user metadata and session tokens.
-- Tokens are sent with each API request in headers and validated by backend middleware.
+- Passwords and sessions are managed by Clerk, improving security and reducing auth complexity.
-- Role-based access ensures companies and candidates access their own dashboards only.
+- Clerk protects frontend routes and manages sign-in, sign-up, and session persistence out of the box.

 ---